 Connect with Kam, Ebersbach & Lewis, P.C.

 The unexpected death of a family member can cause severe emotional and financial hardship for surviving family members.
-Contact our Newnan personal injury lawyers at (770) 251-7100, or online for a free consultation.
+Contact our Newnan wrongful death lawyers at (770) 251-7100, or online for a free consultation.
 We will help you gain the closure and compensation that you deserve.